Skip to content

 Handling Duplicate Events

 Webhook endpoints may occasionally receive the same event more than once.
-We recommend protecting yourself against receiving duplicate events by making your event processing idempotent.
+We recommend that you protect yourself against receiving duplicate events by making your event processing idempotent.

-One way to do this is to log events that have already been processed and then, based on this log, avoid processing them again.
+One way to do this is to log the events that have already been processed, and then, based on this log, avoid processing them again.

-The X-ME-EVENT-ID field is a unique identifier found in the header of each event and can help with this control:
+The X-ME-EVENT-ID field is a unique identifier located in the header of each event and can help with this control:

-For information on the Webhooks APIs, see API Reference > Webhooks API.
+For information on the Webhooks APIs, go to API Reference > Webhooks API.